Oyster card: Technology

 MIFARE Classic chips, on which the original Oyster card was based, are hard-wired logic smartcards, meaning that they have limited computing power designed for a specific task.
 The MIFARE DESFire chips used on the new Oyster card are CPUs with much more sophisticated security features and more complex computation power.
 They are activated only when they are in an electromagnetic field compatible with ISO/IEC 14443 type A, provided by Oyster readers.
 The readers read information from the cards, calculate whether to allow travel, assess any fare payable and write back information to the card.
 Some basic information about the MIFARE Classic or MIFARE DESFire chip can be read by any ISO/IEC 14443 type A compatible reader, but Oyster-specific information cannot be read without access to the encryption used for the Oyster system.
 While it has been suggested that a good reader could read personal details from a distance, there has been no evidence of anyone being able to decrypt Oyster information.
-By design the cards do not carry any personal information.
-Aluminium shielding has been suggested to prevent any personal data from being read.
+By design, the cards do not carry any personal information.
+Aluminum shielding has been suggested to prevent any personal data from being read.

 Oyster uses a distributed settlement framework.
 All transactions are settled between the card and reader alone.
 Readers transmit the transactions to the back office in batches but there is no need for this to be done in real time.
 The back office acts mainly as a record of transactions that have been completed between cards and readers.
 This provides a high degree of resilience.

 In 2008, a fashion caught on for removing the RFID chip from Oyster cards and attaching it to wrist watches and bracelets.
 This allowed commuters to pass through the gates by "swiping" their hand without the need to take out a proper card.
 Although the RFID chips were charged in the normal way and no fare evasion was involved, TfL disapproved of the practice and threatened to fine anyone not carrying a full undamaged card, although it is not clear what the actual offence would be, were a case to be brought.